AdobeDocs/analytics.en/help/implement/vars/config-vars/visitorid.md

 >[!IMPORTANT]
 >
 >Adobe advises against using this variable.
-Use the [Adobe Experience Cloud Identity Service](https://experienceleague.adobe.com/docs/id-service/using/home.html) instead.
+Use the [Adobe Visitor ID Service](https://experienceleague.adobe.com/en/docs/id-service/using/home) instead.

 ## How Analytics uses `visitorID`